What every parent of a hypermobile child needs to know

 When should I book?

-If several things on this list resonated with you, let’s get you in for an assessment so we can give you individualised strategies that help your child thrive!
+If several things on this list resonated with you, or you just want to know if your child actually is hypermobile… let’s get you in for an assessment so we can give you individualised strategies that help your child thrive!

 You do not need a referral.
-You just need to reach out.
+You just need to reach out, give us a call or click on the link below to fill out our intake form.

 Expert physio.
 Empowered kids.
 Supported families.